Finnhub-Stock-API/finnhub-kotlin/docs/DefaultApi.md

 International Filings

 List filings for international companies.
 Limit to 500 documents at a time.
 These are the documents we use to source our fundamental data.
-Only support SEDAR and UK Companies House for normal usage.
 Enterprise clients who need access to the full filings for global markets should contact us for the access.

 ### Example
 ```kotlin